jjsteenkamp/data-cornucopia/README.md

-# data-cornucopia
+# Data-Cornucopia

-A collection of data developments tools and other miscellany useful for a variety of projects and consultancy arrangements.
+This repository is a collection of data developments tools, examples and other miscellany useful in a variety of projects and consultancy arrangements.

+The maturity and generic applicability of these projects vary significantly.
+For instance, some may very specific for a particular use-case and I have have not yet had the opportunity to expand and make it production ready.

+Hopefully this will improve over time as feedback as derivations of these examples / projects are applied to real world problems.

+## XML-Stomper

+There are often examples where data analysts need to 'flatten out' XML documents to a relational structure (say CSV file) in order to work with it in tools like R Studio or Python / Pandas.

+The XML-Stomper example is the first step towards that goal.

+_Still requires some work to make more generic_